kevin-eapen/kevin-eapen.github.io/about.md

 ### More Information

-Most recently, I have been very interested in data focused projects in music, including leveraging neural networks models to create song lyrics.
+Most recently, I have been very interested in data focused projects in music, including leveraging neural network models to create song lyrics.

 ### Contact me